elribonazo/djack/packages/signal/README.md

 | FILTER | Filter only DNS secure websockets peers or allow all | all |
 | CORS | list of domains to allow api calls from, split by comma.
 NODE_ENV = "development" will enable any domain in cors, but in production its mandatory to enter one or multiple domains, or "*" | none |

+Pull the docker image and then use docker run + set the environment variables

 ```
 docker pull elribonazo/djack-signaling
 ```